medcelerate/CLX-Spec/README.md

 [1-byte Packet Type Header][MessagePack Payload]
 ```

+---

+## 📄 MessagePack Schema Notes

+Due to hardware memory limitations, MessagePack payloads are assumed to have a schema-less encoding  scheme.
+The first and oly top-level object is a map of  Key-Value pairs, similar to a JSON object.
+This is how libraries like `MPack`, `msgpack11`, and `msgpack23` serialize  data  by default.

+This allows for arbitrary field/schema ordering and the ability to add backwards compatability for additional fields without the need for a proper protocol versioning system.
+However, due to limited memory constraints, it must be assumed that hardware devices using CLX will only parse the first object of a MessagePack payload, and only if it is a Map of Key/Value objects.
+This allows for a much lower-level, recursion-free parsing scheme on hardware using `msgpack-c`.

+---

 The data is exposed as udp unicast, broadcast, or multicast over port `3650`.
 If using unicast it is recommended to offer a "hop" from the receiver to another network.

 ---